rust-lang/rust-forge/src/release/triage-procedure.md

 1. If the author did what the PR was waiting on them for then update the label to S-waiting-on-review.

-2. If the author is a member of a Rust team (not working groups — teams like T-compiler, T-lang, T-rustdoc, etc.) then don't ping anyone.
+   Otherwise, if the author still needs to do something, then ping the author if they are **not** a member of a Rust team (does not include working groups — only teams like `T-compiler`, `T-lang`, `T-rustdoc`, etc.).

-   Otherwise, ping the author.

-3. Add the PR to your [report].
+2. Add the PR to your [report].

 #### S-blocked